-John Wilton began his new position as UC Berkeley's Vice Chancellor for Administration & Finance on February 1, 2011.
-Before coming to Cal, Vice Chancellor Wilton was a managing director and the director of international research for Farallon Capital Management LLC, a global, multi-strategy, U.S.-based investment management firm.
+Prior to joining Berkeley in February 2011, Wilton served as the managing director and the director of international research for Farallon Capital Management LLC, a global, multi-strategy, U.S.-based investment management firm.
 He was also an advisor on developments in the global economy to Hellman and Friedman LLC, a private investment company.
 Prior to his employment at Farallon, he worked for the World Bank for 24 years.
-At the Bank, he served in positions including chief financial officer, vice president for strategy, finance and risk management, and senior economist.
+At the bank, he served in positions including, chief financial officer, vice president for strategy, finance and risk management, and senior economist.

 Vice Chancellor Wilton received his bachelor’s and master’s degrees in economics from Sussex University.
 He left his Ph.D. program at Cambridge University in 1982 to join the World Bank’s Young Professionals Program, and remained with the international financial institution until 2006.